teddy bear Parenting & Family See also:

 Special Education Toolkit - 'This toolkit helps make sense of an often confusing system and educates families of newly diagnosed children with special needs on how to get the best special education, services and resources available to them.'
 (National PTA)

-Stuttering - Advice and other resources on stuttering, for parents, kids, teens, teachers, adult stutterers, and others.
+Stuttering - Advice and other resources on stuttering, for parents, kids, teens, teachers, adult stutterers, and others; click on 'Explore More Topics' to see resources for different ages.
 (Stuttering Foundation of America)

 Summer Camp for Children with Special Needs - Lists both online and print resources to help you choose a suitable summer camp for your special child.
 (National Center on Physical Activity and Disability)

-Toys for Children with Special Needs - Tips on choosing the right toys for children with a variety of disabilities (American Physical Therapy Association).
-See also Toys & Gift Ideas for Parents of Children Who Are Blind or Visually Impaired UPDATED LINK!
-(FamilyConnect, American Foundation for the Blind), and general Toys links, below.
+Toys for Children with Special Needs - Tips on choosing the right toys for children with a variety of disabilities (2021, American Physical Therapy Association).
+See also Toys & Gift Ideas for Parents of Children Who Are Blind or Visually Impaired (FamilyConnect, American Foundation for the Blind), and general Toys links, below.

 Understood.org - A wealth of practical information and advice for parents whose children, ages 3 - 20, learn and think differently.
 (A collaborative project of 15 nonprofit organizations)

-Visual Impairments: FamilyConnect™ UPDATED LINK! - Advice and resources for parents of children with visual impairments.
+Visual Impairments: FamilyConnect™ - Advice and resources for parents of children with visual impairments.
 (American Foundation for the Blind and National Association for Parents of Children with Visual Impairments)

 Media & Entertainment